x86txt/mattsblocklist/README.md

 ### 2. Discover UniFi API Endpoints

 >[!TIP]
-> You only need to run this if the configure stage below fails to find your API endpoints, we have pre-populated the most common endpoints into the code already.
+> You only need to run this if the apply to Unifi stage below fails to find your API endpoints, we have pre-populated the most common endpoints into the code as of the date of this release.

 ```bash
 # Set credentials via environment